Judgment and Sentence Packet Information

 You should also send a completed MNF or bring the MNF to the appointment.
 Medications prescribed will be listed on the form by the medical staff and are usually ordered by the Host Facility directly from Diamond Pharmacy Services.
 Have the provider sign the form and date it with the date of service.
 It should be faxed to us after the inmate has been seen for logging.
 This is often done for you by the Host Facility.

 If the Host Facility provider suggests that the ODOC-ready inmate needs to see a specialist outside of the state facility, you must file a MNF with us after the appointment in the same manner as you would for all other outside care.
 The Host Facility does not do this for you.
-Once the form is complete, fax it to (405) 425-2911.
+Once the form is complete, email it to Savanna Jones or fax it to (405) 425-2911.

 Find a Contracted Provider

 If you are unable to take the ODOC-ready inmate to a Host Facility, cannot get an appointment in a reasonable period of time, or the condition worsens before your Host Facility appointment, you may take the inmate to a local provider.